littlektframework/littlektframework.github.io/_docs/starting/template-project.md

 **Deploying:**

 A custom deploy task is created specifically for JVM.
 Run the `package/packageFatJar` gradle task to create a fat executable JAR.
-This task can be tinkered with in the `build.gradlek.kts` file.
+This task can be tinkered with in the `build.gradle.kts` file.

 If and when the packages are renamed from `com.game.template.LwjglApp` to whatever, ensure to update the `jvm.mainClass` property in the `gradle.properties` file to ensure that the `packageFatJar` task will work properly.